Strategy11/formidable-forms/readme.txt

 * Updates to the default styling.
 * New: Added an inbox as a centralized place for notices and communication.
 * New: Added frm_color_block and frm_total_big classes for more beautiful forms.
-* Help prevent common email issues by showing a warning in the email settings when the from and to email addresses are the same.
+* Help prevent common email issues by showing a warning in the settings when the from and to email addresses are the same.
 * Fix: Forms edited after export and reimported were losing the required indicator in some cases.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>